RV Propane Heater – All You Need To Know

 When the motor runs, but nothing else happens:

-Another issue that could cause a running motor with no other noises after would be a bad high-temperature relay.
+Another issue that could cause a running motor with no other noises after is a bad high-temperature relay.
 You can check for this problem by testing the voltage on the lead board from the high-temperature relay.

 When the unit won’t light: